SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 the authors are being disingenuous.
 The base case is:

 1. The (supposedly "weaker") nation is running a fiat currency on a floating exchange rate, no peg, no fixed rate policy.
-2. They are maintaining ZIRP --- so any central bank bond issue is zero interest.
-For purposes of running the payments layer only, interbank clearing.
+2. They are maintaining ZIRP --- so any central bank bond issue is zero interest, for purposes of running the payments layer only, interbank clearing.
 (Or not, the MMT base case is really that currency issuers never need to offer bonds for sale, private banks can be permitted to operate term deposits for customers).